foliojs/fontkit/README.md

 Returns an array of advances for the given array of Glyph objects.
 Conceptually, an advance is the distance to move the “pen” after a glyph has been rendered, before the next glyph is rendered.

-The `features` parameter is an array of OpenType features tags to be applied.
+The `features` parameter is an array of [OpenType feature tags](https://www.microsoft.com/typography/otspec/featuretags.htm) to be applied.
 If this is an AAT font, only the ‘kern’ feature is supported.
 If nothing is passed to the `features` parameter, a set of default features are applied.
 To disable features entirely, explicitly pass an empty array to the `features` parameter.

 #### `font.widthOfString(string, features = null)`